bbhart/writing/travels/switzerland.md

 ## Getting Here
 I took two flights, both on Turkish Airlines: a 13 hour from SFO to Istanbul, and a 3 1/2 further flight to Geneva.
+Yes, Istanbul is out of the way, but I ended up with a pretty good deal on business class tickets, so I went for it.

 The SFO flight landed around 5pm and the Geneva flight was scheduled for around 7pm.